Wondough is a paid survey site that looks like most other similar sites when you first visit it.

 I have now explained the different opportunities on Wondough, and my opinion about the platform in general.

-But let’s sum up the pros and cons, to give you a better overview before deciding if it is for you or not.
+But let’s finish this review by summing up the pros and cons, to give you a better overview before deciding if it is for you or not.

 - Low payout threshold